gutobenn/fluxusfungus/README.md

 - `NEXT_PUBLIC_STRAPI_API_URL` should be set as `http://localhost:1337` (no trailing slash).

 Now let's run the project.
-Make sure that the local Strapi server (from [API](https://github.com/gutobenn/fluxusfungus-api) is still running at http://localhost:1337.
+Make sure that the local Strapi server ([API](https://github.com/gutobenn/fluxusfungus-api)) is running at http://localhost:1337.

 ```bash
 npm install